shsagir/play-area-sync/docs/git.md

 ---

 template:      article
-reviewed:      2016-05-20
+reviewed:      2016-07-19
-naviTitle:     Git
+naviTitle:     Get started with Git
-title:         Git on fortrabbit
+title:         Get started with Git on fortrabbit
-lead:          A quick intro to Git, how to set it up and how to use it on fortrabbit.
+lead:          This is a quick intro to Git, how to set it up and how to use it on fortrabbit.
 group:         Kitchen_sink

 keywords: